lm3nitro/Projects/DNS/Pi-hole.md

 ## Testing and Analysis

 For this project, I will be testing on a Windows 10 PC.
-In order to test I had to configure the static DNS:
+To test I had to configure the static DNS:

 ![Pasted image 20240602120330](https://github.com/lm3nitro/Projects/assets/55665256/7b02d80a-5f4e-4d9c-bfc1-9ef0b23d4f10)